 Years of accumulated belongings that fill every nook and cranny of a 4 bedroom house with an attic and basement are never going to fit into a home with less square footage.
 The grandfather clock passed down for generations, the Thanksgiving dining table with seating for 12, the upright piano your youngest child begged for but quit after just two months of lessons; these are all mementos with personal value and memories that can never be replaced.
 The reality is, they also simply won’t fit.
 So, what do you do with all your stuff?

-Four Approaches to Downsizing to Help You Through Your Next Move
+Downsizing Tips to Help You Through Your Next Move

 1) Sell it.
 If you can bear to part with the attic full of childhood memories, clothes that no longer fit (and let’s face it, probably won’t fit again), the treadmill that hasn’t been touched in years or the shelves of unread books, list the items on auction or classified sites.
 The money you earn can be put towards moving costs or storage solutions for a smaller house.

-If you have time, but you don’t have a lot of large or valuable items, yard sales, Craigslist, and Ebay are great places to sell your stuff.
+If you have time, but you don’t have a lot of large or valuable items, yard sales, Craigslist, and Ebay are great to sell your stuff.
 You will need to start several months in advance of your move to make sure you have time for the sales process.

 If you choose to have a yard sale or garage sale, be sure to add your sale to Yardsales.net, an online listing site.
 And don’t forget a classified add in the Frederick News Post, which will also be online, where many savvy shoppers will find it.